takafumir/rails_amp/README.md

 </html>
 ```

-Customize the page data type by JSON-LD and schema.org, and write custom css styles in `style amp-custom` block.
-You can customize the any other parts of this amp layout file as you like, but you need to follow the amp restrictions.
+Customize the page data type by JSON-LD and schema.org, and write custom css styles in `<style amp-custom>` block.
+You can customize any other parts of this amp layout file as you like, but you need to follow the amp restrictions.

 ## Usage